17 Tools to Instantly Convert 2D Images to 3D Ones | 2023 Edition

 Cons

 The platform gives you multiple environment options to preview your project.
-Try out different light colors and material colors to get a fast glimpse of how your lithophane is going to look after it is printed.
+Try out different light colors and material colors to get a fast glimpse of how your lithophane will look after it is printed.

 4. Insight3d